-• If you need help with eating or drinking.

-• The food that you like and what you don't like.

-How you like food cooked, for example vegetables hard or well done?

-Portion size.

-• When you like to eat your main meal.

-Don't be worried about asking what happens if you miss a meal or need an extra snack.
+- If you need help with eating or drinking. - The food that you like and what you don't like. - How you like food cooked, for example vegetables hard or well done? - Portion size. - When you like to eat your main meal. - Don't be worried about asking what happens if you miss a meal or need an extra snack.

-As a friend or relative

-- As a relative or friend, don't be shy to ask if the person has eaten all their meals. - Ask for additional food service if they are hungry or have missed a meal. - If you are worried about food or fluid intake, mention it to staff. - If you feel that the cared for person is losing weight, mention it to staff until your concerns have been addressed.
+As a relative or friend, don't be shy to ask if the person has eaten all their meals

+- Ask for additional food service if they are hungry or have missed a meal. - If you are worried about food or fluid intake, mention it to staff. - If you feel that the cared for person is losing weight, mention it to staff until your concerns have been addressed.

-Sometimes it can be challenging when we are in environments where other people are responsible for providing the food that we eat.
+Sometimes it can be challenging when we are in places where other people are responsible for providing the food that we eat.